-YELLOWHEAD TRIBAL DEVELOPMENT FOUNDATION – SOLAR DEVELOPMENTCategory: 2018, Climate, Current, EcoCity Edmonton Grant Program, Grant
+YELLOWHEAD TRIBAL DEVELOPMENT FOUNDATION – SOLAR DEVELOPMENTCategory: 2018, Climate, Completed, EcoCity Edmonton Grant Program, Grant

 This project follows Yellowhead Tribal Development Foundation’s (YTDF) first Indigenous youth jobs training course in clean energy, recently completed in March 2018.
 The purpose of the program was to prepare Indigenous youth in the Edmonton area to enter the emerging clean energy sector.
 With support from EcoCity Edmonton, YTDF would like to build on their program in the following four ways: